phylum-dev/rust-style-guidelines/imports.md

 Most import formatting rules should be taken care of by [rustfmt](rustfmt.md).

+For functions, their module should be imported, while importing structs and enums directly.

 If the `group_imports` `rustfmt` option is not used to automatically sort imports, they should be in Std -> External -> Crate order.
 External crates that you maintain can be put in separate blocks between External/Crate.